-Interest is accrued on the outstanding balance of the Loan at the rate of Bank of England ("BOE") plus 50 basis points per annum.
+The loan is repayable on demand and interest is accrued on the outstanding balance of the Loan at the Bank of England base rate plus 50 basis points per annum.
 Interest is payable monthly in arrears.
-As at the end of 2022 the Company had earned £660k in interest from the Loan.
+As at the end of 2023 the Company had earned £1,171k (2022: £660k) in interest from the Loan.

-12. FAIR VALUE METHODOLOGY
+12 FAIR VALUE METHODOLOGY